 Does it get cold in November?

 It doesn’t get cold in November in Miami.
-However, every now and then, there is a 5-10% chance, that a cold front hits Miami in mid-November.
+However, every now and then, there is a 5-10% chance that a cold front will hit Miami in mid-November.
 This may drop temps into the 60s for two or three days, but the risk is fairly low.

 It is officially the first month of the dry season in Miami.

 In Miami, there is little rainfall during November, decreasing as the month goes on.
 As the wet season is technically over, Miami tends to be dramatic when the season shifts.
 It is likely to have lingering storms and the occasional rainfall during the first part of the month.

 In November, the average amount of rainfall in Miami is 2.7 inches.
 By the end of the month, that number will decrease to about 1.6 inches.
 Rainfall is usually present only 16% of the time throughout the month.

 Keep in Mind: Hurricanes and potential storms ARE STILL POSSIBLE this month.
 From our past experiences, road trips have been delayed or put on hold due to high rains and even flooding during the month of November.